DavidHearl/connect-four/README.md

 ## Credits

 - Wikipedia for details on how to play connect four
-- Code Institute for the deplyment terminal
+- Code Institute for the deployment terminal